Triple Eight Race Engineering: Change to Holden

 In 2010 the team switched to racing Holden VE Commodores in response to the withdrawal of Ford's support, after signing a three-year deal with Holden.
 The team also re-signed with major sponsor Vodafone for another three years until the end of the 2012 season.

-The team celebrated the first race of the year with a 1-2 finish with Jamie Whincup and Craig Lowndes respectively.
+The team celebrated the first race of the year with a 1–2 finish with Jamie Whincup and Craig Lowndes respectively.
 Jamie Whincup won both races in Abu Dhabi, Bahrain, and Hamilton, but lost the championship lead after troubled races at Queensland Raceway and Winton, while teammate Craig Lowndes finished on the podium several times.
-They also had a great result at Bathurst with a 1-2 finish with Craig Lowndes, Mark Skaife and Jamie Whincup, Steve Owen respectively.
+They also had a great result at Bathurst with a 1–2 finish with Craig Lowndes, Mark Skaife and Jamie Whincup, Steve Owen respectively.
 Whincup finished the year in 2nd, with Lowndes in 4th.

 In 2011, Whincup regained the championship from Lowndes with the team winning the Teams Championship.

 During the 2012 season, Triple Eight dominated, winning 19 races including the Sandown 500 (Lowndes and Warren Luff) and the Bathurst 1000 (Whincup and Paul Dumbrell) with Whincup won the title from Lowndes.

 Red Bull Racing Australia

 In June 2012, Vodafone announced it would not renew the sponsorship.
 In August 2012, Red Bull took over the naming rights for the 2013 V8 Supercars season onwards.

 In the 2013 season, the new Car of the Future specification cars were introduced with Triple Eight racing the new Holden VF Commodore.
 Whincup and Lowndes finished first and second in the championship.

-Lowndes is contracted until the end of 2017, and Whincup until the end of 2018.
 In 2016, a third car was added for Shane van Gisbergen, with the team purchasing a Racing Entitlement Contract that was last used in 2014 by James Rosenberg Racing.

 Van Gisbergen won the 2016 championship.

 Team Vortex

-In 2016, Lowndes raced under the banner of Team Vortex, with Whincup and van Gisbergen under the Red Bull Racing Australia banner.
+In 2016 and 2017, Lowndes raced under the banner of Team Vortex, with Whincup and van Gisbergen under the Red Bull Racing Australia banner.